chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 Amazon Resource Names(ARNs) uniquely identify resources on AWS.
 To work with AWS OpsWorks, we need to obtain the **ServiceRoleArn**.
 To do this, we will first need to create a stack, and then get the **ServiceRoleArn**.

-Remember, that the **stack** is the top-level OpsWorks entity that will contain our layers.
+Remember, that the **stack** is the top-level OpsWorks entity that will contain our layers, in this case specifically the Django App Server layer.

    1. Using your IAM user, sign in to the OpsWorks console at https://console.aws.amazon.com/opsworks.
    2. Do one of the following: